badaix/aixlog/README.md

 C++ logging library

 ## Features
-* Single header file implementation.
-Simply include and use it!
+* Single header file implementation
+  * Simply include and use it!
+  * Small code base: adapt it for your needs
+  * No dependcies, just vanilla C++11
 * Use ostream operator `<<`
+  * easy to switch from existing "`cout` logging"
 * Fancy name
 * Native support for various platforms (through LogSinks)
   * Linux, Unix: Syslog